 21.18 Feedback.
 The Company encourages you to provide feedback about the Website.
 But the Company will not treat as confidential any suggestion or idea provided by you, and nothing in this agreement will restrict its right to use, profit from, disclose, publish, or otherwise exploit any feedback, without payment to you.

 21.19 English language.
 The Company drafted this agreement in the English language.
 No translation into any other language will be used to interpret or construe this agreement.
 All services, support, notices, designations, specifications, and communications will be provided in English.

 21.20 Your Comments and Concerns.
-The Website is operated by Carnal Media Inc., which is located at (401 RYLAND ST STE 200-A, Reno, Nevada 89502) & (Minneapolis, MN).
+The Website is operated by Carnal Media LLC., which is located at (P.O.
+Box 246, Lake Elmo, MN 55042).
 You should direct all feedback, comments, requests for technical support, and other communications relating to the Website to [email protected]

 21.21 Usages In this agreement, the following usages apply:

 (a) Actions permitted under this agreement may be taken at any time and on one or more occasions in the actor’s sole discretion.